Cutwell/langchain-in-Y-seconds/README.md

 You've completed this tutorial and now have a complete LangChain project.
 If you need more help with navigating the LangSmith interface, go view the video version of this tutorial [on Youtube](https://youtu.be/AkYYYNjzGcA).

 ### Extra step for running PyTest multiple times
-If you re-run your PyTest, you'll notice it fails the 2nd time round - this is because the `run_on_dataset` `project_name` parameter must be unqiue each time.
+If you re-run your PyTest, you'll notice it fails the 2nd time round - this is because the `run_on_dataset` `project_name` parameter must be unique each time.
 The easiest way to fix this is to use a timestamp, like so:

 ```python